 Health & Place (10 Credits) Requirements: 20+ credits in level 2 Sociology / Criminology modules (prerequisite) Classes: lectures (weekly) and seminars (fortnightly) Summative Assessment: essay (100%) Where you live matters in terms of how long you live and your quality of life.
 Connections between health and place, however, are complex and varied.
 This module will explore how places shape our health through forces ranging from political economy and structural violence, to identity and embodiment.
 We'll develop a critical analysis of both 'health' and 'place', exploring how places can be understood not simply as locations on a map but as networks of social relations, and similarly, how health can be understood not simply as the absence of illness but as a relational outcome between the biological, social, and psychical.
 Drawing on understandings of place from human geography, sociological research on health inequalities, and ethnographic explorations of health and illness, we will examine the reciprocal relationship between health and place, in which places shape health and-perhaps less intuitively-health produces place.
-Inside Out (20 Credits) Requirements: application required (see below) Classes: workshops (weekly) Summative Assessment: three reflective essays (total 100%) This module critically engages with the criminal justice system in terms of its institutions, policies and practices.
+Issues in Criminal Justice (Inside-Out Prison Programme) (20 Credits) Requirements: application required (see below) Classes: workshops (weekly) Summative Assessment: three reflective essays (total 100%) This module critically engages with the criminal justice system in terms of its institutions, policies and practices.
 You will debate issues relating to crime, criminal justice processes, and institutions.
 We will draw on theory to think about what causes crime and how crime should be dealt with in society.
 You will engage in debates and discussions around current issues in gender, ethnicity, the regulation of drugs and the role of prisons in the criminal justice system.
-This module is taught as a collaboration between Durham University (what we call 'outside') students and people currently incarcerated in prison (what we call 'inside' students), where 'outside' students are taken into local prisons to engage in these debates with 'inside' students who have personal and intimate knowledge of these issues.
-Note that recruitment for Inside Out starts in the second year of study and there is a robust application process, including a short interview, to make sure the module is a good fit for you.
-Students will also need to solicit security clearance to enter the prison.
-There will be guidance and support with this throughout the process however.
+This module is taught as a collaboration between Durham University (what we call 'outside') students and people currently incarcerated in prison (what we call 'inside' students).
+Currently the programme is running outside with contributions from lived experience former inside alumni and the opportunity to participate in a prison-based workshop.
+Note that recruitment for Inside-Out starts in the second year of study and there is a robust application process to make sure the module is a good fit for you.